zomux/dlmonitor/README.md

-# Deep Community: All things happening in deep learning
+# DLMonitor: Monitoring all things happening in deep learning

+### Purpose

+This project aims to save time and energy for deep learning folks.
+It monitors new things on multiple sources and find out those important to you.
+Currently, the data sources include:

+- Arxiv papers
+- Tweets
+- Reddit posts

+Take a look at the public server: https://deeplearn.org

 ### Install